 The mission of DCRB is to prudently invest the Funds for the exclusive benefit of Plan members, while providing those Plan members with total retirement services.

 What We Do

-As authorized by DC Code, DCRB pools the assets of the Funds into a single investment portfolio.
-DCRB allocates the investment returns and expenses, and the administrative expenses of the Board, between the two District Retirement Funds in proportion to their respective net asset value.
+As authorized by DC Code, DCRB pools the Funds into a single investment portfolio.
+DCRB allocates the investment returns and expenses, and the administrative expenses of the Board, between the two District Funds in proportion to their respective net asset value.

 DCRB maintains financial records of contributions, purchases of service, benefit payments, refunds, investment earnings, investment expenses and administrative expenses.

 DCRB was created by the U.S. Congress in 1979 under the Retirement Reform Act (Reform Act).
 The Reform Act established DCRB’s structure, legal responsibilities and composition.
 The 12 member Board of Trustees consists of six individuals elected by their participant groups (two each by active and retired police officers, firefighters, and teachers), three appointed by the Mayor, and three appointed by the City Council.
 The DC Chief Financial Officer, or his or her designee, sits on the Board of Trustees as an ex-officio, non-voting Trustee.